Making a connection

 Midship Pipeline is owned by Midship Pipeline Company, LLC, a company in which Cheniere has an equity investment.
 This nearly 200-mile, 36-inch diameter natural gas pipeline connects gas production from the STACK and SCOOP plays in Oklahoma’s Anadarko Basin to growing Gulf Coast and Southeast markets via deliveries to existing pipelines.

 Midship developed the baseline pipeline route in November 2016 and then began to discuss the route with landowners, agencies, tribes, and other stakeholders.
-In addition, Midship performed civil, biological, and cultural resources surveys along the route.
-As additional input was gathered from stakeholders and the results of field surveys, Midship twelve route variations to avoid or minimize certain impacts, as a result of environmental and engineering investigations and stakeholder outreach efforts.
+In addition, Midship performed civil, biological, and cultural resource surveys along the route.
+As a result of environmental and engineering investigations and stakeholder outreach efforts, Midship decided to make twelve route variations to avoid or minimize certain impacts.

 Midship commenced service in Q2 2020.
 It includes a new-build mainline pipeline and three compressor stations, seven receipt meter stations, two lateral pipelines with a booster station and associated facilities.
 The pipeline begins in Kingfisher County, Oklahoma and terminates and interconnects with existing natural gas pipelines near Bennington, Oklahoma.